Elckarow/Better-EMR-Phone/docs/discussion.md

 Executes code in the global store.

 - `python`
-Works the same way as the normal `python` statement except for 2 things:
+Works the same way as the normal `python` statement except for one thing:
-Does not accept the `early` close.
 If the `in` clause is given, the substore is created at init 0, unlike the regular `python` statement which does it at early time.

 - `pass`
 Does nothing and waits for user input.
 Can be used to display the phone screen without actually sending any message.

+If no block is given, it behaves as if a single `pass` statement was given.

 `phone end discussion`
 Used to end a phone discussion.